Loading Events

 Today, Guinean hand drumming remains popular both within Guinea and around the world.
 Many musicians and enthusiasts travel to Guinea to study with master drummers and to immerse themselves in the rich cultural heritage of Guinean hand drumming.

-Gorton Community Center will take and may use photos and videos from this event for its promotional purposes.
+Gorton Center will take and may use photos and videos from this event for its promotional purposes.
 Your attendance indicates your consent to the above.